 That said, I don't think a supplement can make up for diet-induced hair loss.
-If you are experiencing hair loss after starting a diet, the best advice is stop the diet and see if the hair loss stops.
+If you are experiencing hair loss after starting a diet, the best advice is to stop the diet and see if the hair loss stops.
 If it doesn't stop soon, see your doctor.
 Remember, sometimes medical conditions – like hypothyroidism – can cause hair loss.

 3. You're Short Tempered

 Your brain needs carbohydrates.
 When you cut back too much on carbs, your blood sugar falls.
 This reduces the amount of glucose (sugar) for your brain.
-The result is the inability to concentrate, work efficiency, lethargy and being short tempered around people.
+The result is the inability to concentrate, work efficiency, lethargy, and being short-tempered around people.